HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 Read the full [methodology](./methodology) for the Web Almanac to learn more.

-## Overall Performance: Core Web Vitals
+## High-Level Performance: Core Web Vitals

-Before we dive into the individual metrics, let's take a look at combined performance for the [Core Web Vitals](https://web.dev/vitals/) (CWV): LCP, CLS, and First Input Delay (FID).
-The Core Web Vitals are a set of performance metrics focused on user experience.
-Specifically, they focus on loading, interactivity, and visual stability.
-Web performance might be notorious for an alphabet soup of metrics, but the community is coalescing more and more on this framework.
+Before we dive into the individual metrics, let's take a look at combined performance for the [Core Web Vitals](https://web.dev/vitals/) (CWV).
+The Core Web Vitals (LCP, CLS, FID) are a set of performance metrics focused on user experience.
+They focus on loading, interactivity, and visual stability.
+Web performance is notorious for an alphabet soup of metrics, but the community is coalescing on this framework.

-This section will focus on websites that reached the "good" threshold on all three CWV metrics combined, to give us a high level overview of how the web is performing.
-In the Analysis by Metric section, we'll cover the same charts by each metric in detail, plus additional metrics not in the CWV.
+This section focuses on websites that reached the "good" threshold on all three CWV metrics to understand how the web is performing at a high level.
+In the Analysis by Metric section, we'll cover the same charts by each metric in detail, plus more metrics not in the CWV.

 ### By Device